She Said No, Now What? How To Handle A Proposal Rejection

 Rejection is one of the most difficult experiences to deal with.
-So, at WP Diamonds, we are there for you if you are experienced a proposal rejection.
+So, at WP Diamonds, we are there for you.
 We know it can be challenging when you put a lot of effort and thought into asking that someone special to marry you and it doesn’t go as planned.
 You are not alone; no one feels good about getting turned down.

 - Look at the relationship objectively